| |

 is "Cousin Wesley", another character in the same series,

 but very much rarer.
-He was was the sixth in the series, was modelled
+He was the sixth in the series, was modelled

 by Ken Holmes, and was released in 1998.
 Wesley was generally